johnny9/bonanza-mine/README.md

   - `tx(ctx, asic, payload, len)`: send a 9‑bit address‑marked `asic` byte (9th bit=1),
     then `len` payload bytes (9th bit=0).
   - `rx(ctx, buf, len, timeout_ms)`: read exactly `len` bytes or fail/timeout.
+- Payload headers omit the ASIC byte; it is transmitted only as the 9‑bit address mark.
 - Endianness: 16/32‑bit headers serialized big‑endian; payload bytes are copied verbatim.
 Works the same on ARM/x86.
 - Timeouts: all receive operations accept `timeout_ms` from the caller (no fixed